gridonic/coding/guidelines/css/README.md

     }
     ```

-1. Property declarations
+2. Property declarations

-    List all standard property declarations, anything that isn’t an `@include` or a nested selector.
+    List all standard property declarations — anything that isn’t an `@include` or a nested selector.

     ```scss
     .btn {